 Google Scholar page.

-"Placet nobis electio: The Election and Investiture of the Abbess at Fourteenth-Century Nivelles," in Proceedings of the Radcliffe Seminar 2016, Jeffrey Hamburger and Eva Schlotheuber, Mohr Siebeck, forthcoming.
+"Placet nobis electio: The Election and Investiture of the Abbess at Fourteenth-Century Nivelles," in The Liber ordinarius of Nivelles (Houghton Library, MS Lat 422) Liturgy as Interdisciplinary Intersection, eds.
+Jeffrey Hamburger and Eva Schlotheuber, Mohr Siebeck, 2020, forthcoming.

-(with Andra Juganaru) "The Double Monastery as an Historiographical Problem," in Cambridge History of Medieval Monasticism in the Latin West, eds.
-Alison I. Beach and Isabelle Cochelin, Cambridge University Press, forthcoming.
+(with Andra Juganaru) "The Double Monastery as a Historiographical Problem," in Cambridge History of Medieval Monasticism in the Latin West, eds.
+Alison I. Beach and Isabelle Cochelin, Cambridge University Press, 2020, pp. 561-578.

 "In diu desideratum mansiunculam.
 Der Weg zum Inklusentum in den Heiligenviten von Verena und Wiborada" in Konstanz und Wandel.
 Religiöse Lebensformen im europäischen Mittelalter, eds.
 Gordon Blennemann, Christine Kleinjung and Thomas Kohl, Didymos-Verlag, 2017.